 Ireland by bike: the lakes of Connemara and the Wild Atlantic Way

-Discover a historic land in the unspoiled region of the Emerald Isle at your own pace.
-This cycling trip in Ireland on the Wild Atlantic way follows the spectacular coastline of this unique place in the world.
+Discover a historic land in this unspoiled region of the Emerald Isle at your own pace.
+This cycling trip in Ireland on the Wild Atlantic Way follows the spectacular coastline of this unique place in the world.
+You will also enjoy discovering the history and heritage of Connemara.
+Among the unforgettable discoveries: the 19th century gothic abbey of Kylemore.

 Highlights of your stay :

-- The beauties of Connemara
+- The treasures of Connemara

-- The Wild Atlantic way
+- The Wild Atlantic Way

 - The spectacular coastline